Why did the National Academies of Sciences, Engineering, and Medicine study GE crops?

-Will the results of the study be made available to the public?
+Are the results of the study available to the public?

 Yes.
-An electronic version of the final report will be available to download for free at www.nap.edu upon completion of the study.
+An electronic version of the final report is available to download for free here.

 How will the results of this study be used?

-The committee will produce a consensus report with findings and recommendations that will be available to the public upon its release (expected completion date is Early 2016) after undergoing a rigorous external peer-review process.
-The final report will be directed at policy makers, the public, and the scientific community and will be delivered to the study sponsors and to various parts of the U.S. government, including the U.S. Congress and the executive branch.
-Other derivative products will be designed to communicate the report’s findings to a lay audience.
+The final report is directed at policy makers, members of the public, and the scientific community and was delivered to the study sponsors and to various parts of the U.S. government, including the U.S. Congress and the executive branch.
+Other derivative products are designed to communicate the report’s findings to a lay audience.

-The study is sponsored by the New Venture Fund, the Gordon and Betty Moore Foundation, the Burroughs Wellcome Fund, the U.S. Department of Agriculture, and the National Academy of Sciences.
+The study was sponsored by the New Venture Fund, the Gordon and Betty Moore Foundation, the Burroughs Wellcome Fund, the U.S. Department of Agriculture, and the National Academy of Sciences.

-Has the National Research Council released other reports on GE crops?
+Have the National Academies of Sciences, Engineering, and Medicine released other reports on GE crops?

 Yes.
-The National Research Council has published previous reports on the topic of GE crops.
+The Academies have published previous reports on the topic of GE crops.

 Where can I get more information?